emilyworks/tot/README.md

 ## Quickstart
 Ensure you are in the main branch for Llama runs, and the 'gpt' branch for GPT-4o runs.
 If necessary, run ```pip install -r requirements.txt``` from the root directory to install any missing required packages.

 As the GPT runs require an OpenAI API key, please make sure to export it as an OPENAI_API_KEY env variable.
 You can also place a `.env` file containing the variable in the project directory.

-Please note that ToT req
+**IMPORTANT:** please note that running ToT can result in a very significant token usage depending on the parameters.
+At default settings, it could be between **$0.5 and $1.2 per problem**.
+A single run of the benchmark attempts to solve 50 problems, with the costs scaling accordingly.

 Then, from the root directory, run ```python run_bench.py``` followed by your desired parameters.